 I asked if there was a difference between rural and urban situations and he said there was no real difference: "The general principle of unreasonable interference applies to both.
 However, there may be some differences particularly relating to normal farming activities in rural areas that are noisy and are to be expected in the area."

 This is possibly a useful point that Michael could focus on - one could argue that processing firewood for a charity group is not a normal farming activity.
 It is not unusual for farmers to chainsaw firewood for themselves and family, but not on such a regular and sustained level.

 Michael has had conflicting advice from the council.
-"The first person I spoke to indicated that a licence (consent) would be necessary for this type of activity but when I spoke to another... after he had visited the property he said there was absolutely no issues with what he was doing and reminded me that there was no noise restrictions in the rural sector."
+"The first person I spoke to indicated that a licence (consent) would be necessary for this type of activity but when I spoke to another... after he had visited the property he said there were absolutely no issues with what he was doing and reminded me that there were no noise restrictions in the rural sector."